The case in point:

 The Pengellys sought leave to appeal the trial, but they did not file the appropriate transcript, or the judgment from the trial itself.
 Justice McKenchie could have extended the time for the Pengellys to obtain those items, but didn’t.
 There was no point:

-... the transcript and the magistrate's reasons for conviction are irrelevant to the grounds of appeal which are:
+I will post the remainder of the judgment unedited and without comment.
+It requires neither:... the transcript and the magistrate's reasons for conviction are irrelevant to the grounds of appeal which are:

 1. The Magistrate erred in law when she continually disobeyed all High Court Decisions of the High Court of Australia.
 Which state she must sit under chapter 111 of the Commonwealth Constitution Act.
 The Magistrate was reminded of this in all our submissions presented to her.

 2. The Magistrate sat under the Magistrates Court Act 2004 which contravenes the State Constitution Act which is put in place with letters patent and the Commonwealth Constitution and contravenes the Judiciary Act.
 When Challenged on what authority she sat, Magistrate Hamilton abandoned the Court.

 3. The Magistrate erred in law when she stated that the Local Government Act was a lawful Act, when it contravenes both State and the Commonwealth Constitution Act.